kelseymosbarger/MechaCar_Analysis/README.md

 - What is the null hypothesis or alternative hypothesis?

-Null Hypothesis : The mean price/cost of car is the same across all car brends Alternative Hypothesis : The mean price/cost of car is
+Null Hypothesis : The mean price/cost of car is the same across all car brends Alternative Hypothesis : At least one Car in the dataset has a different mean cost/price than the other cars.

 - What statistical test would you use to test the hypothesis?
 And why?
 First would start with a paired t-test to get the p-value which then we can compare to the significance level.
 As well as see the range in the difference of means to gauge where MechaCar lands in the mix.